OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide.md

 1. Once the client secret is created, copy its **Value**; we will need it later.

+1. Go back to "App registrations", then repeat steps 2-5 to create another Azure AD application for the author bot.
+    - **Name**: Name of your Teams App - if you are following the template for a default deployment, we recommend "Company Communicator Author".
+    - **Supported account types**: Select "Accounts in any organizational directory".
+    - Leave the "Redirect URI" field blank for now.

-    At this point you should have the following 3 values:
+    At this point you should have the following 5 values:
-    1. Application (client) ID for the bot.
+    1. Application (client) ID for the user bot.
-    2. Client secret for the bot.
+    2. Client secret for the user bot.
     3. Directory (tenant) ID.
+    4. Application (client) Id for the author bot.
+    5. Client secret for the author bot.

     We recommend that you copy the values, we will need them later.